thegrunge36/adaptive-video-encoder-releases/README.md

 You're probably in the wrong folder, or `adaptive-encoder.exe` isn't in the current folder.
 Check with `pwd` (PowerShell) or `cd` (CMD) that you're in the right place, and with `ls` / `dir` that the `.exe` is actually there.

 **Dolby Vision or HDR10+ doesn't work on Windows.**
-On Windows, `dovi_tool` and `hdr10plus_tool` are not functional inside the binary.
-Download `dovi_tool.exe` and `hdr10plus_tool.exe` and place them in the same folder as `adaptive-encoder.exe` — no installation, just drop the files.
+On Windows, `dovi_tool`, `hdr10plus_tool` and `mkvmerge` are not functional inside the binary.
+Download all three executables and place them in the same folder as `adaptive-encoder.exe` — no installation, just drop the files.
 Without them, DV and HDR10+ are silently ignored and the output falls back to HDR10 only.

 **My `_adaptive.mkv` files get reprocessed every time I run the batch.**
 Use the batch commands that include `-Exclude *_adaptive.mkv` (PowerShell) or the bash loop that filters `*_adaptive.mkv` (Linux/macOS).
 See the "Batch encode" section above.